Siege of Tortosa (1148): Assaulting the city

 Some Genoese, impatient for battle, led the first assault, which resulted in heavy casualties on both sides.
 The Genoese then built two siege towers (castellae) and managed to breach the outer wall from the southeast.
 They continued to use the tower once inside to destroy houses and clear a path to the mosque, which was attained only after heavy fighting.
 The defenders had prepared a defence in depth.

 The Catalan–Occitan force on Banyera had first to fill a ravine approximately 42 m wide and 32 m deep with wood and stones before they could assault the walls.
 This work was probably done mainly by the Genoese contingent.
 They then constructed a third tower capable of holding 300 men and a stone-throwing siege engine.
 This tower was probably financed by Raymond Berengar.
 The outer wall having been breached, they brought it up to the walls of the citadel (suda) from the eastern side.
 The defenders countered with their own stone-throwers capable of hurling 200 lb stones.
 One corner of the tower was seriously damaged by one such stone, but the Genoese engineers managed to repair it.
 The tower was then reinforced with intertwined ropes as an anti-artillery defence.

 At this juncture, the pay of Raymond Berengar's men was in arrears and most eventually abandoned the siege.
 Only some twenty knights—and the Genoese contingent—remained with him.
 With the aid of some mangonels, they breached the suda's walls and the defenders asked for a forty-day armistice on 20 November.
 This was granted in exchange for one hundred hostages.
 During the following forty days they sent envoys to the other taifas, especially the taifa of Balansīya (Valencia), asking for relief, but with the recent arrival of the Almohads in Iberia, the taifas could not afford to weaken themselves to help Tortosa.
-Unfortunately for the garrison of Tortosa, the Muslim ruler to the immediate south, Ibn Mardanīš, was tied by treaty to Raymond Berengar.
+Unfortunately for the garrison of Tortosa, the Muslim ruler to the immediate south, Ibn Mardanīsh, was tied by treaty to Raymond Berengar.

-When the forty-day armistice elapsed, after seven months of siege, the Tortosans surrendered on 30 December.
+When the forty-day armistice elapsed, after six months of siege, the Tortosans surrendered on 30 December.
 As a later charter put it: "Tortosa, the key of the Christians, the glory of the people, an ornament of the whole world, was captured" (Capta est Dertosa, clavis Christianorum, gloria populorum, decor universae terrae).

 During the siege, those Englishmen who fell in battle were buried in a special cemetery.
 After the surrender, the cemetery was handed over to the Canons of the Holy Sepulchre, so that in death the pilgrims could in a sense fulfill their vows to go to Jerusalem.